- Local Branches

 Disney Military Promotional Tickets

 Because of COA efforts, Disney chose to include PHS and NOAA Corps officers as eligible for its Disney Military Promotional Tickets.
-Click here for the letter COA sent to thank the Disney CEO.
 Click here for the Disney website with additional information.
 COA encourages all officers and families who use the Disney Military Promotional Tickets to send a letter thanking Disney for their inclusion of PHS officers.

 Military Compensation and Retirement Modernization Commission (MCRMC)

-On January 29, the MCRMC issued its final report.
 In the very first sentence of its covering letter to the President and the U.S. Congress, the Commission made clear that a modernized system would include all seven Uniformed Services.
 Why is that a big deal?
 Because the President, in announcing the Commission, had directed its members to “consider the differences” between the armed services and the “other” uniformed services, meaning USPHS and NOAA.
 To COA, that sounded like an invitation to jettison both.
 And that would have been a devastating blow to both services, exacerbating the parity issue beyond repair.
+COA worked hard to ensure all seven services were at the table for any proposed changes to compensation and retirement.

 Social Security Military Wage Credits